Average Electrical Work Price in Scranton

 If you're comparing electrical work costs across cities, Scranton is more affordable than average, coming in about 7% below the national figure.
 That positions this PA smaller city squarely in the middle of the pack.
 The local economy — a budget-friendly market where lower overhead attracts entrepreneurs priced out of bigger northeastern cities — is a key reason why.
 Below, we break down exactly what drives these numbers.

 The Scranton metro tells a specific economic story.
 World-class museums, restaurants, and universities within a short commute — if you don't mind the price of admission.
 On the housing front, this is one of America's more affordable housing markets, where homeownership is within reach for most working families.
-For electrical work, the practical upshot is a more relaxed labor market where service providers compete on price as much as reputation.
+For electrical work, the practical upshot is a more relaxed labor market where businesses compete on price as much as reputation.
 That local reality is more useful than any national statistic.

 What Matters Most